USAFA-ECE/ece382/_sources/Assignments/lab10.md

 ### Examine causal dependency and fix it using an atomic operation

-1. We will examine the foreground thread.
+- Examining the Foreground Thread
-    - Thoroughly read `incrementer.asm`.
+    - Start by thoroughly reviewing the `incrementer.asm` code.
-    - Ensure that `Enable_Interrupt()` inside `Program10_4` is commented out and `count = Increment();` inside the for-loop is uncommented to run the `Increment` function in the foreground only.
+    - Ensure that the `Enable_Interrupt()` function inside `Program10_3` is commented out.
+Uncomment the line `count = Increment();` inside the for-loop to run the Increment function exclusively in the foreground.
-    - Run `Program10_3` and record the `count` value displayed on the LCD.
+    - Run `Program10_3` and take note of the `count` value displayed on the LCD.
-    - Is the value what you expect?
+    - Does the displayed value match your expectations?
 If not, explain in Gradescope.

-2. We will examine the background thread.
+- Examining the Background Thread
-    - Ensure that `Enable_Interrupt()` inside `Program10_4` is uncommented and `count = Increment();` inside the for-loop is commented out to run the `Increment` function in the background only.
+    - Ensure that the `Enable_Interrupt()` function inside `Program10_3` is uncommented, and the line `count = Increment();` inside the for-loop is commented out to execute the `Increment` function exclusively in the background.
-    - The background thread is performed by TimerA2 and the `Increment` function is called every 1 ms.
+    - Keep in mind that the background thread operates through `TimerA2`, and the Increment function is invoked every 1 ms.
     - Run `Program10_3` and record the `count` value displayed on the LCD.
-    - Is the value what you expect?
-If not, explain in Gradescope.
+    - Does the displayed value align with your expectations?
+If not, provide an explanation in Gradescope.

-3. We will examine multithreading.
+- Examining Multithreading
-    - Ensure that both `Enable_Interrupt()` and `count = Increment();` are uncommented to run the `Increment` function in both foreground and background concurrently.
+    - Make sure both `Enable_Interrupt()` and `count = Increment();` are uncommented to enable concurrent execution of the `Increment` function in both foreground and background threads.
-    - Run `Program10_3` and record the `count` value displayed on the LCD.
+    - Run `Program10_3` and document the `count` value displayed on the LCD.
-    - Is the value what you expect?
+    - Does the displayed value match your expectations?
 If not, explain in Gradescope.

-4. We will fix causal dependency.
+- Fixing Race Condition
-    - Modify `Program10_3` to prevent unexpected results due to causal dependency.
+    - Make adjustments to `Program10_3` to resolve the issue encountered in the previous step, which was attributed to a race condition.
-    - Run `Program10_3` and record the `count` value displayed on the LCD.
+    - Execute `Program10_3` once more and take note of the count value displayed on the LCD.
-    - Is the value what you expect?
-Explain why it fixes the problem.
+    - Does the displayed value now align with your expectations?
+Explain how your modifications resolved the issue.
-    - Demo `Program10_4` displaying the correct value on the LCD.
-You must use both foreground and background threads concurrently.
+    - Demonstrate `Program10_3` displaying the correct value on the LCD while utilizing both foreground and background threads concurrently.

 ## 🚚 Deliverables